39 Best Things To Do In Rome

 Want an official tour?
 You can book an exclusive tour of the Galleria Borghese here!

-10. Experience a wine-tasting of the vast
+10. Experience a wine-tasting of the vast variety of Italian wines

 Italy is known to produce some of the world’s best wine: the beloved Chianti from Tuscany, the Nero d’Avola from Sicily, and more.
 So why not indulge in the ultimate wine tasting experience?
 Head to this charming enoteca near Campo de’ Fiori and listen as the sommelier takes you on a journey around Italy and its wine production through the tastings of 6 premium Italian wines, salami, cured meats, cheeses, bread and olives.

-11. Learn to make gelato in an
+11. Learn to make gelato in an authentic Roman gelateria

-You cannot go to Rome and not try gelato — it would be a sin!
+You cannot go to Rome and not try gelato -it would be a sin!
 But if you want to top that, you can learn how to make authentic gelato, and be fully immersed in the delectable tradition of Italian gelato.
 Gelato classes in a real, working gelateria are not hard to find.
 Book yours now!

 Villa Medici is an elaborate villa at the edge of Rome’s Borghese Gardens.
 The villa was once owned by the infamous Medici family, but now it is owned by the French state and acts as the French Academy of Rome.
 The villa is truly castle-like, with manicured gardens and elaborated adorned walls.
 It isn’t hard to feel like royalty when walking the grounds of Villa Medici.

-13. See the Colosseum at night
+13. See the Colosseum

-14. Visit John Keats’ a Percy Shelley’s grave
+14. Visit John Keats’ and Percy Shelley’s grave at Rome’s Non-Catholic Cemetery

 If you’re a fan of poetry, visiting the grave sights of the Romantic poets is an absolute must.
 However, even if poetry isn’t your thing, the protestant cemetery, where Shelley, Keats, Antonio Gramsci and more have been buried, is one of the most underrated and breathtaking places in Rome.
 Entrance fee is only a three-euro donation, and inside you will find lush greenery, wild daisies, and an overwhelming feeling of peace and silence.

-15. Fall in love with the panoramic view of Rome
+15. Fall in love with the panoramic view of Rome at the top of Gianicolo Hill

 Change things up and see the eternal city from above.
 From the top of Gianicolo Hill, you can see all of the major sites, including St. Peter’s Basilica, the Vittoriano, the supreme court, and more from the edge of one of Rome’s most scenic vistas.
 Feeling a bit hungry after the hike up?
 Don’t worry.
 There are many trucks at the top that sell sandwiches, gelato, and prosecco if you need a snack, or even better, have a picnic with a magnificent view.